FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Volumetric scattering in turbulent cool gas

 \section{Volumetric scattering in turbulent cool gas}

 In this section, we will compute the TDF for complexes of cool gas comprising turbulent cloudlets of different geometries.
-As we show in Appendix~\ref{app:turbulent_scattering}, a source that is volumetrically scattered by a turbulent medium with a power law spectrum of density fluctuations with sufficiently small inner scale attains a scattering timescale of
+A source that is volumetrically scattered by a turbulent medium with a power law spectrum of density fluctuations with sufficiently small inner scale attains a scattering timescale of (see Appendix~\ref{app:turbulent_scattering})

+where $d_{\rm eff} = d_{sl} d_{lo} / d_{so}$ is a combination of the distances between the source and scattering medium, the scattering medium and observer, and the source and observer.
+The redshift, $z_l$, is the redshift of the scattering medium, and $\lambda$ is taken to be in the frame of the scattering medium.
+The quantity $\eta$ is the mean square bending angle per unit length that rays undergo as they propagate through the medium.
+The background electron density of the cool gas is $n_{e,c}$.
+The fluctuation parameter $\widetilde{F}_l$ is an intrinsic gas property which in turn depends on the inner and outer scales of the fluctuations, and the variance of the electron density fluctuations evaluated at the outer scale (see Eq.~\ref{eq:def_fl}).
+The term $A_\beta$ is a numerical term that depends only on the index of the power-law spectrum, $\beta$.
+For Kolmogorov turbulence, $\beta = 11/3$ and the numerical constant is $A_{11/3} = \Gamma(7/6)$.